,

 How Much Do Grapes Cost?

 The popular grape varieties are red and seedless green, but there is another very popular type, the cotton candy grape.
-As its name implies, it tastes just like cotton candy and, depending on the season, costs anywhere between $5 and $13 per pound.
+As its name implies, it has a sweet flavor and tastes just like cotton candy, and, depending on the season has an average price between $5 and $13/pound.

 You might also like our articles on the cost of pineapple, blueberries, and oranges.

-If you want to track the cost of seedless grapes you can search online on the statics portal Statista.
-The available data is since 1995.
-The cost of grapes in 1995 was $1.86 per pound, while in 2021 the price was $2.24 per pound.
+If you want to track the cost of seedless grapes, the Thompson product, you can search online on the statistics portal Statista.
+The available data is since 1995 for the U.S. The retail cost of one pound of seedless grapes in 1995 was $1.86, while in 2022 the price was $2.24/pound.

-According to the USDA, in 2016 the price of grapes was $2.24 per pound, while the cost of grape juice was $0.85 per pint.
+According to the USDA, in 2016 the price of grapes per pound was $2.24, while the cost of grape juice was $0.85 per pint.

 In general, local wholesale clubs, like Costco or Sam’s Club have grapes for sale in three-pound plastic containers, at the same price range mentioned above.